 3. Sales strategies will need to factor in customer security and privacy concerns.

 With the extent of digitalization transforming your customers' personal and professional lives, they are left constantly fearing for their security and privacy.
-Understandably so.
-As per data by Proofpoint, a staggering 66% of organizations globally experienced spear-phishing attempts in 2020.
+According to Gartner, worldwide spending on security and risk management will grow 11.3% in 2023.

-This is why B2B businesses need to step up their game when it comes to gaining the trust and loyalty of their customers.
+This is why B2B organizations need to step up their game when it comes to gaining the trust and loyalty of their customers.
 Take the example of Zoom, the communications technology company, which saw a surge of millions of users overnight in the initial months of the COVID-19 pandemic.
-The company faced a lot of flak over incidents of Zoom bombing and privacy scandals, leaving users scared.
+The company faced a lot of flak over incidents of Zoom bombing and privacy scandals, leaving users scared to use it.

 To tackle the problem, the company initiated a ninety-day plan, which resulted in the addition of over one hundred new features.
 In fact, the CEO put up a blog that outlined the various efforts the firm took to ward off the security and privacy challenges: